Ring found in mass grave brings closure to Spanish civil war victim's family

 The association’s president Emilio Silva said there was much work to be done yet across Spain: “We are talking about a drop in the ocean.
 There are 114,226 people missing and we are an association that is trying to resolve a small part of this problem without any public help”.

+Since 2000, 740 mass graves containing the remains of some 9,000 people have been opened in Spain, with only a third of the bodies identified, government figures show.

-The government has already taken a series of steps to remove dictatorship-era symbols, including last year removing Franco’s remains from a massive mausoleum near Madrid.
+The government, which now plans to create an official register of victims, has already taken a series of steps to remove dictatorship-era symbols, including last year removing Franco’s remains from a massive mausoleum near Madrid.

 Our Standards: The Thomson Reuters Trust Principles.